10 Practical Ideas For Better Project-Based Learning In Your Classroom

 What you really want is found in the content of the project, not in a piece of paper or cardboard.
 When students take ownership of the method of presentation, you are sure to be blown away with some extremely creative and innovative presentations.
 Allow them to make eBooks, videos, movies, animations, mind maps, skits, game shows, talk shows, newscasts, magazines, podcasts, blogs, or anything else they can come up with!

-6) Change the way that projects are presented/displayed.
+6) Better project-based learning changes the way that projects are presented/displayed.

 Even if every group in your class presents in a different way, you will be able to assess each and every one of the projects, based on the skills/content that students need to show you.
 Students will also look forward to presenting their project, and seeing the presentations made by others!